It seems like every little thing has something to do with the numbers, don’t you think?

 - age range

-In the followers’ section you can see when your followers are most active during each day of a week or during each hour of a day:
+In the followers’ section, you can see when your followers are most active during each day of a week or each hour of a day:

 Explore these statistics and find out what is the best time for your posts.
-When you see at what time you get the most feedback (when is the biggest engagement), continue to post in that publication period.
+When you see at what time you get the most feedback (when is the most significant engagement), continue to post in that publication period.

 4. Create and promote branded hashtags